0xflux/Wyrm/Milestones.md

 6) [ ] Round robin and different styles for URI & URL rotation
 7) [ ] Ps should show parent pids with children in a hierarchy
 8) [ ] Logrotate setup
+9) [ ] Native `whoami` command should output more than just the username, should include GUID and privs natively.

 ### v1.0 - Whelpfire